Perturbations of General Relativity to All Orders and the General $n^{\rm th}$ Order Terms: Conclusion

 \section{Conclusion}

-This paper constructs perturbations of the EH action and the Einstein equations to all orders in fluctuations and presents the general $n$-th order terms for the perturbative expansions.
-For the analysis, we employed the three formulations of GR: two $\sigma$-based formulations in section \ref{Sec:2} and the standard metric-based formulation in section \ref{Sec:3}.
-These are all equivalent and share similar structures.
-We introduced useful fields to abbreviate complicated expressions for each formulation of GR, which play an essential role in our construction.
+This article constructs the perturbative expansion of EH action and the Einstein equations with or without matters to all orders in perturbations and the general $n$-th order terms by exploiting Cheung and Remmen's convention.
+We considered the perturbative GR based on the tensor density and the metric formalism.
+In the metric formulation, we constructed perturbations of the Ricci scalar and the Ricci tensor and presented their all-order expressions.
+Remarkably, we showed that there exist three basic building blocks that generate the entire perturbations both in the tensor density and metric formalisms.
+We also generalised the pure GR results to the Einstein-dilaton theory and derived all-order expressions of the perturbations of the action and EoM.
+We further derived a new first-order formalism for ED theory.

-We exploited Cheung and Remmen's convention of metric perturbations that we regarded as the reference perturbation scheme.
-Remarkably, we showed that our three building blocks generate the entire set of perturbations.
-We presented perturbations of the actions and EoMs to all orders in fluctuations and general terms in the expansion for each formulation.
+We regarded our metric perturbations as the reference scheme.
 We discussed how to generate other perturbation schemes from the reference scheme.
-We studied three examples and presented their explicit expressions up to quartic order in fluctuations.
-Therefore, it is unnecessary to follow other laborious methods of obtaining perturbations of the action and EoM.
-Rather, it is possible to derive general perturbative GR by simply applying the desired mapping presented here.
+We studied two examples, usual perturbations and exponential perturbations, and presented their explicit expressions up to quartic order in fluctuations in the appendix.
+Therefore, it is unnecessary to follow other laborious methods of obtaining perturbations of the action and EoM; one may derive the perturbative GR in the other convention by simply applying the desired mapping presented here.
+Finally, we generalised our perturbations to arbitrarily curved backgrounds with matter fields.

-For a consistency check, we calculated graviton scattering amplitudes using the perturbiner method that uses perturbations of the Einstein equation.
-We defined off-shell currents and showed that our scattering amplitudes are the same as the known results.
+For a consistency check, we calculated graviton scattering amplitudes using the perturbiner method that uses EoM directly.
+We defined the perturbiner expansion for the graviton off-shell currents, which are directly related to the scattering amplitudes, and generated the off-shell recursion relations by substituting the perturbiner expansion into our perturbed Einstein equation.
+Solving the recursions explicitly, we obtained the off-shell currents up to rank 4, and it shows that our results are correct.
 This result ensures that the perturbations of the EoM are correct.

 We hope our approach is helpful for describing various perturbative GR problems in the future.